maxhallinan/kontext/readme.md

 Type: `[k] -> (*..., v, ..., ({k: v} -> void)) -> *`

-`provideCtx` injects desired context into a function via arguments, eliminating direct references to `this`. `provideCtx` takes a list of context values and returns a higher-order function.
+`provideCtx` injects specified context values into a function via arguments, eliminating direct references to `this`. `provideCtx` takes a list of context values and returns a higher-order function.
 The higher-order function appends each of the context values to the argument list of the base function.
 The last appended argument is a context setter.

 #### props